Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 It is important that people use only the correct fuel at all times.
 Using the wrong fuel can cause smoke emissions.

-Under the amended legislation, you risk being fined or taken to court if your chimney emits smoke in a Smoke Control Area,
+Under the amended legislation, you risk a fixed penalty if your chimney emits smoke in a Smoke Control Area.

 Restrictions on firewood and manufactured solid fuels

-The Air Quality Domestic Solid Fuels Standards limits which fuels can be sold for home burning:
+The Air Quality Domestic Solid Fuels Standards limit which fuels can be sold for home burning:

 Learn more about domestic solid fuel rules